Phone Booth (film): Plot

 NYPD Captain Ed Ramey seals off the area and negotiates to make Stuart leave the booth, but he refuses.
-Stuart tells the caller that there is no way they can incriminate him, but the caller draws his attention to a handgun planted in the roof of the phone booth.
+Stuart tells the caller that there is no way they can incriminate him, but the caller draws his attention to a handgun planted on the roof of the phone booth.
 As Kelly and Pam both arrive on the scene, the caller demands that Stuart tell Kelly the truth, which he does.
 The caller then orders Stuart to choose between Kelly and Pam, and the woman he does not choose will be shot.

 Stuart secretly uses his cell phone to call Kelly, allowing her to overhear his conversation with the caller; she quietly informs Ramey of this.
 Meanwhile, Stuart continues to confess to everyone that his whole life is a lie, to make himself look better than he really is.
 Stuart's confession provides sufficient distraction to allow the police to trace the payphone call to a nearby building.
 Stuart warns the caller that the police are on the way, and the caller replies that if he is caught, he will kill Kelly.
 Desperate, Stuart grabs the handgun and leaves the booth, begging for the sniper to kill him instead.
 The police fire upon Stuart, while a SWAT team breaks into the room that the caller was tracked to, only to find a rifle and a man's corpse.

-Stuart regains consciousness; the police fired only rubber bullets, stunning but not harming him.
+Stuart regains consciousness; the police had fired only rubber bullets, stunning but not harming him.
 Stuart and Kelly happily reconcile.
 As the police bring down the body, Stuart identifies it as the pizza delivery man from earlier.
-Stuart gets medical treatment at a local ambulance; as he does, the real caller passes by, warning Stuart that if his newfound honesty does not last, he will return, before disappearing into the crowd.
-Later, the pay phone rings and another man answers.
+Stuart gets medical treatment at a local ambulance.
+After getting a shot from a paramedic, he starts losing consciousness.
+The real caller passes by, warning Stuart that if his newfound honesty does not last, he will return, before disappearing into the crowd, while the pay phone rings again.